“How do we reward an audience

-Amex Centurion Card: Appealing to the brand’s most valued, high net worth customers.
+Appealing to Amex’s most valued, high net worth customers.

-Brand activation: Personalised mailing campaign and unique brand assets.
+Brand activation, personalised mailing campaign, unique brand assets.
 Deployed via private banks worldwide.

 How do you show your most important customers you value their business?
 And what if those customers are high net worth individuals who take luxury and ‘the best seats in the house’ for granted?
 This was our challenge for Amex’s famed ‘black card’ – the invitation only, Centurion Card.